vkupriya/gophkeeper/README.md

-GophKeeper is a client-server secret management system.
+GophKeeper is a client-server secret manager.